Ankle

 Ankle joint assessment during physiotherapy

-Common ankle ligament injuries usually happen after the foot rolls, twists, or lands awkwardly.
-The most common injury is a lateral ankle sprain affecting the outer ankle ligaments, while a high ankle sprain involves the ligaments above the ankle joint.
-These injuries often cause pain, swelling, bruising, and reduced confidence with walking or sport.
+Common ankle ligament injuries usually happen when the foot rolls, twists, or lands awkwardly.
+The most common pattern is a lateral ankle sprain, which affects the ligaments on the outside of the ankle.
+A high ankle sprain affects the ligament system above the ankle joint and often takes longer to recover.

-If you have rolled your ankle, early assessment can help separate a straightforward sprain from a more significant ligament injury, fracture risk, or another cause of ongoing ankle pain.
-Good diagnosis and progressive rehabilitation may help reduce the risk of repeated sprains, stiffness, and long-term instability.
+After a rolled ankle, early assessment can help separate a simple sprain from a more significant ligament injury, fracture concern, syndesmosis injury, or another cause of ongoing ankle pain.
+A clear diagnosis and staged rehabilitation may help reduce repeated sprains, stiffness, and long-term instability.

 Common signs of ankle ligament injuries

-• pain after rolling or twisting the ankle
+• pain after rolling, twisting, or landing awkwardly

 • pain with walking, stairs, running, or sport